 - Think about those who suffer from cleaning obsessive-compulsive disorder and their inability to set realistic expectations.

 - What is the main problem of perfectionism?

 The ability to identify danger is more vital than biological immortality which some living organisms have already acquired.
-For instance, the immortal jellyfish is capable of reverting completely to its younger self [Link]; so if there’s no changes in its environment, it can live forever.
+For instance, the immortal jellyfish is capable of reverting completely to its younger self [Link]; so if there are no changes in its environment, it can live forever.
 The problem, however, is that it can’t react to many lethal dangers which we’re prepared for.

-I’m sure that you’ve made the first rough connection between life and math since problem-solving is the most crucial skill we need to develop in real life and we solve problems in math.
+I’m sure that you’ve made the first rough connection between life and mathematics since problem-solving is the most crucial skill we need to develop in real life and we solve problems in math.
 However, in many areas, mathematical problems seem to be unrealistic or inapplicable.
 That’s what we need to figure out later.

 The first solution is the starting point.
 After finding two or even more solutions to a particular problem, we’ll evaluate them to select the optimal one.

 We can relate the example to the previous footnote.
 Here all solutions to dig the well with the hands, spoon or spade work out; so, we have the liberty to choose the best one which would cost us the minimum energy.